TheGroxEmpire/icpd-bot/docs/architecture.md

 The ICPD Warera Discord Bot is a single-service application backed by PostgreSQL.

-It has two main responsibilities:
+It has three main responsibilities:

 - respond to Discord slash commands
 - maintain a local cache of Warera data used to compute recommended regions
+- publish managed embeds and alerts based on sanctions, proxy ownership, and council recommendations

 The bot should not depend on live Warera responses during normal command execution.
 Instead, a scheduled sync process refreshes cached country and region data, and command handlers read from that cache.